 Imagery (c) 2023 TerraMetrics

-The Átl'ḵa7tsem/Howe Sound watershed includes a majestic fjord perched spectacularly on the edge of Vancouver, British Columbia.
-Its landscape is dramatically scenic and encompasses remarkably diverse habitats capable of supporting a vast variety of marine and terrestrial wildlife.
-Howe Sound provides critical ecosystem services: exceptional conservation, ecological, recreational and aesthetic values.
+The Átl'ḵa7tsem/Howe Sound watershed includes a majestic fjord perched spectacularly on the edge of Metro Vancouver, British Columbia.
+Its landscape is dramatically scenic and encompasses remarkably diverse habitats capable of supporting over 5000 known marine and terrestrial species.
+This watershed provides critical ecosystem services, exceptional conservation, ecological, recreational and aesthetic values.

-An integral part of the homeland of the Squamish people, known as Skwxwú7mesh Uxwumixw, the region has served to provide the essentials of life for the Squamish and other Coast and Interior Salish people for the past 10,000 years or more.
+An integral part of the homeland of the people of the Skwxwú7mesh Uxwumixw (Squamish Nation), the region has served to provide the essentials of life for the Squamish and other Coast and Interior Salish people for the past 10,000 years or more.
 The marine and terrestrial resources of the Sound and its surrounding forest-clad mountains continue to be a valuable source of social and ecological goods and services for all who live in its sphere.

-The Átl’ka7tsem/Howe Sound Region is outlined below on the map.
-Three zones required for UNESCO Biosphere Regions; Core protected areas, Buffer zones and Transition Areas lie within the Biosphere Region boundary (red line).
+Three types of zones required in UNESCO Biosphere Regions; Core protected areas, Buffer zones and Transition Areas.
 Our Core areas are the five high elevation parks, Tantalus, Garibaldi, Pinecone Burke, Cypress and Tetrahedron, the Este-Tisiwth/Sigurd Creek Conservancy, and the Howe Sound Glass Sponge Reef Marine Refuges.

-This map illustrates other areas of protection and land use.
-The boundary follows the same area as the Provincial Cumulative Effects Assessment; it is the partial watershed, from height of land to bottom of the ocean floor.
+The map below illustrates other areas of protection and land use.
+The boundary encompasses the partial watershed for Átl’ka7tsem/Howe Sound (which stretches north to the Pemberton Icefield), following the same area as the Provincial Cumulative Effects Assessment and from height of land to bottom of the ocean floor.

 Photos from around the region by K.Hemmelgarn, B. Turner, B. Henwood, T. Turner, A. Taylor, T. Cyr, R. Simons, K. Krug